 The 2012 recipient is Michael Holland of Richens/Timm Dancers.
 Michael is also 2012 Men's World Champion.

 The committee has decided to use FeisWorx for registration this year.
-Registration is expected to open June 1st and close on July 15th.
-Effective July 20th no more changes will be accepted.
+Registration opened June 1st.
+The last day of Registration will be July 17th unless we reach our 1200 entries max prior to that date Effective July 29th no more changes will be accepted.
 Any submissions received with postmark on or before those dates will be accepted.

 Remember, the feis includes a number of disparate activities and competitions spread across two days and two adjacent venues.

 Friday evening features the Adult Ceili Competition at the Ceili Tent just inside the southeast entrance to the Dublin Irish Festival in Coffman Park.
-Adult Registration materials will be available at 7;00 with competition commencing at 8:00 p.m.
+Adult Registration materials will be available at 7:30 with competition commencing at 8:30 p.m.
+The dance floor is available for practice from 7:40 to 8:20 with music provided by Marian Funk.
 Early registration materials pick-up for the Saturday competitions at the High school is offered at Embassy Suites between 7:30 and 9:00 p.m.

 Registration materials will be available in the High School Commons area at 7:30 Saturday morning.
 Opening Ceremonies for the feis are at 8:30 a.m., also in the High School Commons.
 Dance competitions for First Feis and Beginner through Championship begin at 9:00 a.m. in the High School; please refer to the Dance Schedule for details of stage location and dance order.